TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 -------------------
 If we are lucky, we do not need to specify compilers in the *cmake* configuration.
-However, specifying these compilers is preferred because programs are not always installed they way we wanted.
+However, specifying these compilers is preferred because programs are not always installed the way we wanted.
 Set *CXX=...*, *CUDACXX=...*, and *FC=...* to specify the non-default C++, CUDA, and Fortran compilers, respectively.
 These environmental variables are supported by *cmake*.